adamcw/wordle-trie-packing/README.md

 uncompressed is 177,553 bytes of minified JavaScript (60,303 bytes gzipped).

 In this source code, there exists two arrays.
 One for valid dictionary words, and one with answers.
-There are 2,315 answers and 10,657 valid dictionary words.
+There are 2,315 answers and 10,657 valid dictionary words, both sets are combined in the game to form a super-dictionary of 12,972 words.
-The answers have been omitted from this repository 1) to at least pretend to protect the integrity of the game 2) it's not that wise to send ~6 years worth of answers with every request when only one is needed anyway.
+The answers have been omitted from this repository/analysis to at least pretend to protect the integrity of the game.

 The valid dictionary words take up 85,258 bytes uncompressed, or ~48% of the total source size.
 Compressed on its own with Brotli encoding, this becomes 14,704 bytes.

-However, if you remove the valid dictionary words, and Brotli compress the source it drops to 33,430 bytes.
-This would represent that the "cost" of the extra valid dictionary words is 6,482 bytes.
-This encoding is sort of cheated, as mentioned sending the full answers dictionary doesn't make much sense if we're size conscious, and the answers dictionary makes compressing the valid words dictionary much easier.

-Removing both dictionaries from the source and Brotli compressing it, results in only 18,461 bytes (46% of compressed size).
-This means even with high compression, these dictionaries alone account for half the bandwidth.
+Removing both dictionaries from the source and Brotli to compress it back, results in a reduction to 18,461 bytes (46% of original compressed size).
+This means even with the high compression, these dictionaries alone account for half the bandwidth.

 ## Problem Statement